 Myxoid Chondrosarcoma

-Myxoid chondrosarcoma is a rare type of chondrosarcoma that can affect both bone and soft tissue.
+Myxoid chondrosarcoma is a rare type of chondrosarcoma that can affect both bone and soft tissuetissue/the material that joins, holds up or surrounds inside body parts such as fat, muscle, ligaments and lining around joints.
 They most commonly develop in the deep soft tissue of the thigh and other extremities, and tend to affect people between the ages of 30-60 with a slight predilection for men.
 While this subtype can be aggressive, it can have a good prognosis when found early.

 Mesenchymal Chondrosarcoma